 The trend now has precedent as, recently, a federal court judge in Florida ruled in favor of a plaintiff who filed more than 70 lawsuits against various companies, charging their websites violated the ADA.

 In a 13-page decision issued last month, Judge Robert Scola of the U.S. District Court for the Southern District of Florida, ruled after a two-day bench trial that the website for regional grocery chain Winn-Dixie “violated the ADA because the inaccessibility of its website has denied [plaintiff Juan Carlos] Gil the full and equal enjoyment of the goods, services, facilities, privileges, advantages or accommodations that Winn-Dixie offers to its sighted customers.”
 As a result, the store chain must update its website.

 In the instant case, Young is seeking a permanent injunction that the Warby Parker website is in violation of the aforementioned laws; that the company “change its corporate policies, practices, and procedures so that its website will become and remain accessible to blind and visually-impaired consumers”; compensatory damages in an amount to be determined by proof, including all applicable statutory damages and fines, to plaintiff and the proposed class for violations of its civil rights under NYSHRL and City Law; pre- and post-judgment interest; costs and expenses of this action together with reasonable attorneys’ and expert fees, and such other and further relief as this Court deems just and proper.

-The plaintiff is represented by Lipsky of Bronson Lipsky, plus Jeffrey M. Gottlieb and Dana L. Gottlieb of Gottlieb & Associates, all in New York City.
+The plaintiff is represented by Lipsky of Lipsky Lowe, plus Jeffrey M. Gottlieb and Dana L. Gottlieb of Gottlieb & Associates, all in New York City.

 U.S. District Court for the Southern District of New York case 1:17-cv-04892